eraka93/word-cloud-vite/README.md

 The page is divided into two columns, with topics listed on the left-hand side and information about each topic displayed on the right-hand side after it is clicked.

-All topics are retrieved from the `topics.json` file located in the `public` folder.
+All topics are retrieved from the `topics.json` file located in the `src` folder.
 Topics listed with `ListTopic` component from `components/ListTopics.js` Infomation of topic displayed with `Details` component from `components/Details.js`